carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 - "Identify problems with data management practices"
 - "Understand what raw data is"
 - "Understand what backing up data means and why it is important to back up in more than one location"
-- "Be able to decide on appropiate file names and identifiers"
+- "Be able to decide on appropriate file names and identifiers"
 - "Be able to create analysis ready datasets"
 - "Understand the importance of documenting your process"
 - "Understand what a DOI is and its usefulness"